bibbox/sys-bibbox/README.md

    - See the apps dashboard by clicking the gear symbol on the bottom left of the apps tile.
    - Logs of an app are accessed by clicking the book symbol in the bottom-middle of the apps tile.
  - In the **Activities** tab each event can be expanded and contains a short descriptions about the nature of the given error.
- - The log of the individual system conatiner of the BIBBOX can be inpected in the **Sys Logs** tab.
+ - The log of the individual system container of the BIBBOX can be inspected in the **Sys Logs** tab.

 ## Quicktstart (for development)

-Please floww the install instructions on our read the docs page - [Install Bibbox(Linux)](https://bibbox.readthedocs.io/en/latest/installation_v4_bibbox_linux/) - for further deails.
+Please follow the install instructions on our read the docs page - [Install Bibbox(Linux)](https://bibbox.readthedocs.io/en/latest/installation_v4_bibbox_linux/) - for further details.

 <details><summary><b>Show short instructions</b></summary>

  1. Install docker and docker-compose

- 2. Create the bibbox location folder
+ 2. Create the `bibbox` location folder

 ```sh
 cd /opt